porto-o/LinkedList/README.md

 # Linked List
 ***
 ### Behaviour
-It's a dato structure where the last input. is the first output **(LiFo)**
+It's a data structure where the last input. is the first output **(LiFo)**
 ***
 ### Form